 Introduction: Eggnog Cream Pie

 Well this eggnog cream pie isn't going to win any diet food contests, but its rich, creamy flavor, with a little bit of booze, is a perfect ending to a holiday meal, or a comforting end to a cold winter's night.
-Our local dairy makes a delicious eggnog, and the season is so short, I figured incorporating eggnog into a pie would bring two of my favorite winter staples into a tasty dessert I was happy to serve.
+One local dairy, Hartzler’s, makes a delicious eggnog, and the season is so short, I figured incorporating eggnog into a pie would bring two of my favorite winter staples into a tasty dessert I was happy to serve.

 I adapted this recipe from America's Test Kitchen's Family Baking Book Vanilla Cream Pie recipe, using eggnog instead of whole milk, adding nutmeg, and using vanilla paste instead of a vanilla bean.
 One of my favorite techniques I've learned from ATK is the pie crust they use for custard pies is a regular crust rolled out using graham cracker crumbs.
 This creates a wonderfully flaky crust, with sweetness and crunch from graham cracker crumbs.